-EXSS 3357 Pharmacology in Sport (Theory Course) EXSS 4394 Exercise Testing and Prescription (Theory Course) BIOL Upper-level of choice4 MATH 2303 Statistics Elective UMHB 1005 Fine Arts Experience X 2 MATH 2303: These courses are prerequisite for admission to physical therapy schools and part of the hybrid Pre-PT degree requirements that replace the hours of a minor.
+EXSS 3357 Pharmacology in Sport (Theory Course) 3 EXSS 4394 Exercise Testing and Prescription (Theory Course) 3 Upper Level BIOL Course with Lab, BIOL 3375-3175 Recom mended MATH 2303 Statistics 3 Electives, Recommend EXSS 3379 and EXSS 4344 6 Elective 1 UMHB 1005 Fine Arts Experience X 2

+MATH 2303: These courses are prerequisite for admission to physical therapy schools and part of the hybrid Pre-PT degree requirements that replace the hours of a minor.
 Courses and GPA requirements listed in the degree plan are subject to change.

 Elective: Physical therapy schools requirements vary and the start time for each program may be different, thus identifying deadlines for applications is critical for acceptance.
-Typically student s annly to physical therapy school in the early fall semester of their senior year

-Typically, students apply to physical therapy school in the early fall semester of their senior year.
+Typically, students apply to physical therapy school in the summer prior to (into the fall) their senior year.
 Subtotal: 124